Note

 Sign in to Microsoft Fabric.

-Use the experience switcher on the bottom left side of your home page to switch to Fabric.
+Switch to Fabric by using the experience switcher on the lower-left side of your home page.

-- Access to Azure OpenAI models through Microsoft Fabric
+Have access to Azure OpenAI models through Microsoft Fabric.

 Set up your text classification system

-If you'd like to build your own text classifier, you need the following Fabric Items:
+To build your own text classifier, you need the following Fabric items:

 - Notebooks with SynapseML for LLM interaction.

-- To learn more about lakehouse schemas, see Organizing your tables with lakehouse schemas and more.
+- OneLake for secure, schema-organized storage.
+To learn more, see Organize your tables with lakehouse schemas and more.

 - Pipelines for orchestration.

-In this tutorial, we focus on Notebooks, LLM interactions, and Pipelines.
-If you'd like to read more about the other Items needed, see the linked resources.
-The diagram illustrates an architecture you might use to build your own text classifier.
+This tutorial focuses on notebooks, LLM interactions, and pipelines.
+To read more about the other items that you need, see the linked resources.
+The diagram illustrates an architecture that you might use to build your own text classifier.

-These Items are created and run on a single Fabric capacity with no external services required.
-With this architecture, we process user feedback texts for multiple classification tasks daily, enabling stakeholders to extract deeper insights faster and with greater confidence.
+You can create and run these items on a single Fabric capacity.
+You don't need any external services.
+With this architecture, you can process user feedback texts for multiple classification tasks daily.
+This timing enables stakeholders to extract deeper insights faster and with greater confidence.

 Configure Azure OpenAI endpoints